Lower Bounds for Electrical Reduction on Surfaces: Two-terminal plane graphs

+First, we prove in Section \ref{SS:tight-annulus} that any annular curve can be tightened to a unique family of curves.
+Next in Section~\ref{SS:smoothing-annulus}, we generalize the results by Chang and Erickson~\cite{tangle}, in particular the electrical-homotopy inequality (Lemma~\ref{L:homotopy}), to the annular case.
+We prove our quadratic lower bound in Section~\ref{SS:quad-lower}.
 Existing algorithms for reducing an arbitrary 2-terminal plane graphs to a single edge rely on an additional operation which we call a \emph{terminal-leaf contraction}, in addition to facial electrical transformations.
 We discuss this subtlety in more detail in Section \ref{SS:terminal-leaf}.